ccapndave/DKCalculatorBundle/README.md

 Installation
 ============

-To install JMSSecurityExtraBundle with Composer just add the following to your composer.json file:
+To install CalculatorBundle with Composer just add the following to your composer.json file:

 ```
 // composer.json